Skip to content

 • parallel: Whether to execute tasks in parallel

-• jobs: Defines the list of tasks to execute
+• commands: Defines the list of tasks to execute

 • run: Command to execute